Jab We Met: Legacy

-Kapoor's character, Geet Dhillon, became a popular and recognizable character.
-She later went on to say about her role, "To play a character like 'Geet' doesn't happen all the time; it just happens.
+Kareena Kapoor's character Geet Dhillon, became a popular and recognizable character.
+She later went on to say about her role, "To play a character like Geet doesn't happen all the time; it just happens.
 When you begin working on a film, you of course know about the story and your character.
 However, no one knows how audiences would eventually react to it.
-'Geet' did strike a chord with the audiences and became a household name."
+Geet did strike a chord with the audiences and became a household name."
+Rediff.com named Geet, as one of Bollywood's most beloved characters.
+For her performance in the film, she was placed 66th in Filmfare's "80 Iconic Bollywood Performances" list.
+Vogue, Rediff.com, Pinkvilla and Cosmopolitan have named Geet among the strongest and inspirational female characters of Bollywood.